oracle-livelabs/converged/obaas/microtx/microtx.md

 1. Create the "after" LRA endpoint

    Finally, you need an "after LRA" endpoint that implements any clean up logic that needs to be run after the completion of the LRA.
 (TODO paul successful only or any outcome?)
-This method must repsond to the HTTP PUT method and is marked with the `@AfterLRA` annotation.
+This method must respond to the HTTP PUT method and is marked with the `@AfterLRA` annotation.

     ```java
     <copy>